Coefficients of the Inflated Eulerian Polynomial: The case of nondecreasing sequences

 \section{The case of nondecreasing sequences}

-In this section, we prove that all nondecreasing sequences are contractible.
-As we mentioned before, this case is of particular interest because for such $\mathbf{s}$, the set $C_{n}^{(\mathbf{s})}\cap\mathbb{Z}^{n}$ consists the $\mathbf{s}$-lecture hall partitions with $n$ parts.
+In this section, we prove that all nondecreasing sequences $\s$ are contractible.
+Our work relies on the combinatorial characterizations of $\Qn (x)$ and $P_{n}^{(\s)}(x)$ introduced in Sections~\ref{sec:A-alternative-description}~and~\ref{sec:Reversible-sequences}, respectively.
+As we mentioned before, the case of nondecreasing $\s$ is of particular interest because for such $\mathbf{s}$ the $\s$-lecture hall partitions are partitions in the traditional sense.